norbert-radyk/spoiwo/README.md

 ### Copyright and license

-Spoiwo is copyright 2014 NorbIT Ltd.
+Spoiwo is copyright 2017 by Norbert Radyk.

 Licensed under [MIT License](http://opensource.org/licenses/MIT) you may not use this software except in compliance with the License.